 Women employees and the wives in the care of the employees are granted a partially paid holiday for child care until the child reaches the age of three.
-The grant is paid for this period from the budget of the state social insurance.
-Partially paid holiday for childcare can be also used by the father of the child, grandmother, grandfather, or another relative who takes care of the child.
+The grant is paid for during this period from the budget of the state social insurance.
+Partially paid holiday for childcare can also be used by the father of the child, grandmother, grandfather, or another relative who takes care of the child.

 Women employees and the wives in the care of the employees are granted maternity holidays including prenatal holiday with a duration of 70 calendar days and postnatal holiday with a duration of 56 calendar days (in cases of complicated births or births of two or more children – 70 calendar days).

 Parental leave is granted to fathers for 14 calendar days within the first 56 days after the child is born.